 A very nice park, very central, located between the Louvre and the Place de la Concorde

 The Tuileries garden is one of the oldest parks in Paris.
-A model of the so-called "French gardens", it owes its current appearance to André Le Nôtre, who had already distinguished himself at Vaux le Vicomte then who will realize the gardens of the Palace of Versailles.
+A model of the so-called "French gardens", it owes its current appearance to André Le Nôtre, who had already made his mark at Vaux le Vicomte then who will carry out the gardens of the Palace of Versailles.

 The Tuileries is one of the most beautiful parks in Paris.
 Ideally located, it is a good place to rest after a stroll in one of the surrounding museums (the Louvre, Orsay or the Orangery) or after the descent of the Champs Elysées.
 If it is not the richest Parisian park in activities for children (no clowning, no ponies...), but its very central location makes it a very pleasant haven of peace for a lunch break or snack for example.